Not-Baguette/Project-Gideon/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/f0082e38c41644ddb55e77a5e50185fa)](https://app.codacy.com/gh/Not-Baguette/Project-Gideon/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade)
 </div>

+## Update
+Project development has ended, as it's no longer needed or interests me unfortunately.

 ## Description
 A personal virus I made in python as a little fun project, This is continuation of Project Blackrod, a similar project but without a downloader and less features, you wouldn't be able to change the payload too because of that.
 Project Gideon will be regularly maintained and get features added if I got more nice ideas.
 I might not be updating it alot on Github though ~as I am too lazy to change it from personal use I made for myself or vice versa.~